Guide or Instruction

 - Guyant Collection

 - Contains inscriptions from gravestones found in 17 Wisconsin counties.
 These microfilm records represent every known cemetery in Florence, Langlade, Portage, Waupaca, and Waushara counties and many in Adams, Barron, Forest, Green Lake, Juneau, Lincoln, Marquette, Oneida, Outagamie, Shawano, Winnebago, and Wood counties.
-See the master cemetery list in ArCat, the Society's online archives catalog.
+Check the master cemetery list, in our online collection of archival finding aids.

 - Index of Cemetery Listings by Pat Haarsch